History comes alive again in May ’26.

 Places to explore

-This Spring, we are asking groups and individuals throughout the County to organise events to celebrate the extraordinary history of Herefordshire.
+We ask groups and individuals throughout the County to organise events to celebrate the extraordinary history of Herefordshire.
 The Festival recognises that the County has many historic sites and stories which are not celebrated enough.

 Festival Events